elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-some-examples-of-individual-differences-in-brain-function-and-how-do-they-affect-cognitive-abilities.md

 url: /learn/psychology/questions/what-are-some-examples-of-individual-differences-in-brain-function-and-how-do-they-affect-cognitive-abilities
 score: -1.0
 related_article1:
+    id: 164331
+    title: >-
+        What are the primary functions of the occipital lobe in visual processing?
+    subject: Psychology
+    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-occipital-lobe-in-visual-processing
+related_article2:
     id: 164335
+    title: >-
-    title: What are the 'what' and 'where' pathways in sensory processing, and how do they function?
+        What are the 'what' and 'where' pathways in sensory processing, and how do they function?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-what-and-where-pathways-in-sensory-processing-and-how-do-they-function
-related_article2:
+related_article3:
-    id: 164331
+    id: 164337
-    title: What are the primary functions of the occipital lobe in visual processing?
+    title: >-
+        How does fMRI differ from EEG in studying brain region activation?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-occipital-lobe-in-visual-processing
+    url: /learn/psychology/questions/how-does-fmri-differ-from-eeg-in-studying-brain-region-activation
-related_article3:
+related_article4:
     id: 164331
+    title: >-
-    title: What are the primary functions of the occipital lobe in visual processing?
+        What are the primary functions of the occipital lobe in visual processing?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-primary-functions-of-the-occipital-lobe-in-visual-processing
-related_article4:
-    id: 164338
-    title: What is the difference between single dissociation and double dissociation in neuroimaging studies?
-    subject: Psychology
-    url: /learn/psychology/questions/what-is-the-difference-between-single-dissociation-and-double-dissociation-in-neuroimaging-studies
 related_article5:
-    id: 164332
+    id: 164340
-    title: How does the temporal lobe contribute to visual processing?
+    title: >-
+        How do memory and attention pathways influence cognitive tasks?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-temporal-lobe-contribute-to-visual-processing
+    url: /learn/psychology/questions/how-do-memory-and-attention-pathways-influence-cognitive-tasks
 ---

 &nbsp;